kartikdman/Book-Recommender-System/README.md

 ## **Collaborative Based Book Recommendation System 🧠**<br>
 The practise of offering or recommending commodities, products, or services to people based on their interests or preferences is referred to as recommendation.
-To assist consumers in discovering relevant and entertaining material, recommendation systems are extensively utilised in e-commerce, entertainment, social media, and many other sectors.<br>
+To assist consumers in discovering relevan and entertaining material, recommendation systems are extensively utilised in e-commerce, entertainment, social media, and many other sectors.<br>
 There are several types of recommendation systems, but the following are the most common:<br>
 + *Collaborative filtering.*
 + *Content-based filtering.*